-• Full Administration - See probate information sheet titled "Full Administration."
+- Full Administration See probate information sheet titled "Full Administration." - Release from Administration29 see probate information sheet titled "Release from Administration."

-24 See generally Information Sheet "Creditor Rights"
+24 See generally the Information Sheet titled "Creditor Rights"

 25 Typically, the Decedent's Beneficiaries are those person and entities that are named in the Decedent's Will.
 The Decedent's next-of-kin are described in R.C.
 2105.06 (see generally R.C.
 Chapter 2105).
 If the Decedent died without a valid Will, then those persons who inherit are the Decedent's nearest next-of-kin (the "Heirs").